tvkent/GenomeSize/README.md

 GBS data failed miserably with a maximum correlation of ~.2.
 Documenting this pipeline for future use in case we figure something out, and it can be applied to different kinds of sequencing data.

-Had problems with some SRA files so not all maize lines end up in the
+Had problems with some SRA files so not all maize lines end up in the scripts and results.

 ###Files